cadence-workflow/cadence-charts/charts/cadence/docs/TLS.md

 ssl.truststore.location=/path/to/kafka.server.truststore.jks
 ```

-This configuration provides a secure, production-ready TLS setup for all supported databases and services with proper certificate management through Kubernetes.
+This configuration provides a secure, production-ready TLS setup for all supported databases and services with proper certificate management through Kubernetes, including secure file permission handling.